Most Expensive Suburbs to Buy in Perth, The 2026 Guide

 Location, heritage, and lifestyle drive premium pricing.
 Perth's most expensive suburbs offer coastal or riverside access, established amenities, premium school catchments, and heritage character that can't be replicated in newer developments.

-Do I need a bigger deposit for expensive suburbs?
+Do I need a bigger deposit for expensive suburbs in Perth?

-Most lenders require 20% deposit to avoid LMI on purchases over $1 million, though doctors and some other professionals can access LMI waivers up to 90% LVR.
+Most lenders require a 20% deposit to avoid LMI on purchases above $1 million, though doctors and some other eligible professionals can access LMI waivers up to 90% LVR.
 Your exact deposit requirement depends on your profession, income, and chosen lender.

-Can I get an investment loan for premium property?
+Can I get an investment loan for premium property in Perth?

-Yes - premium suburbs often make strong investment property choices due to their established demand and growth history.
-Investment loan rates start from approximately 5.38% p.a. as of April 2026, depending on your deposit and loan structure.
+Yes.
+Premium suburbs often make strong investment loan choices due to their established demand and long-term growth history.
+Competitive investment variable rates start from approximately 5.90% p.a. as of July 2026, depending on your deposit and loan structure.

-What's the difference between house and unit prices in premium suburbs?
+What is the difference between house and unit prices in Perth's premium suburbs?

-Do foreign buyers pay extra in Perth's premium suburbs?
+Do foreign buyers pay extra duty in Perth's premium suburbs?

-Yes - non-residents pay a 7% foreign buyer surcharge on top of standard stamp duty.
-On a $3 million Cottesloe purchase, this adds approximately $210,000 in additional duty.
+Yes.
+Non-residents pay a 7% foreign buyer surcharge on top of standard transfer duty for residential property purchases in WA.
 Permanent residents are not affected by this surcharge.

-Should I use a mortgage broker or go to my bank for premium property finance?
+Should I use a mortgage broker or go to my bank for premium property finance in Perth?

 A mortgage broker, every time.
 Premium property finance involves complex deposit structures, professional product eligibility, and significant rate variations across lenders.
 The difference in rates and terms can save tens of thousands over the loan term.

-How much can I borrow for a premium property purchase?
+How much can I borrow for a premium property purchase in Perth?

 Your Next Steps

-Buying in Perth's premium suburbs requires more than just having the funds - it's about securing the right loan structure from the right lender.
-The difference between lenders can affect your borrowing capacity, deposit requirements, and ongoing repayments by hundreds of thousands over the loan term.
+Buying in Perth's premium suburbs requires more than just having the funds: it's about securing the right loan structure from the right lender.
+The difference between lenders can affect your borrowing capacity, deposit requirements, and ongoing repayments significantly over the loan term.